Heat equilibration of integer and fractional quantum Hall edge modes in graphene

-Heat transport measurements were performed for each \QH state in which the chirality and current redistribution criteria are enforced: $\nu=\{1/3,~1,~2,~8/3,~3\}$ for cooldown 1, and $\nu=\{1,~2,~8/3,~3\}$ for cooldown 2.
-It is crucial to discriminate between the expected thermal noise increase when a finite $\Idc$ is applied to the sample, and the spurious shot noise contribution due to \textit{e.g.} back-scattering at a poorly connected contact.
-Following~\cite{Sivre2019}, we rely on auto-correlations and cross-correlations to extract $\DeltaTc$~\cite{SM}.
-Equal auto-correlations is a paramount requirement, corresponding to zero shot noise added after the metallic island.
-In that case, the auto-correlations are equal to the sum of the thermal and shot noises, while the cross-correlations are equal to their differences, allowing to separate their contributions~\cite{SM}.
-We plot in Fig.~\ref{fig3-TvsI} the increase in the metallic island's electron temperature $\DeltaTc$ extracted from this procedure, as a function of the dc current $\Idc$.
-All filling factors display the same qualitative behavior, in agreement with Eq.~\ref{eq:heatbalance}, where $\DeltaTc$ increases linearly with $\Idc$ beyond a thermal rounding at low bias.
-According to Eq.~\ref{eq:heatbalance}, the high bias slope only depends on $1/\sqrt{N\times\nu}$.
-The data for both cooldowns show similar slopes for a given filling factor, except $\nu=8/3$, for which the slope at cooldown 2 is markedly higher.
-This observation, discussed in more details in the next paragraph, is the main result of our work.
+Thermal measurements were performed for each \QH state in which the chirality and current redistribution criteria are enforced: $\nu=\{1/3,1,2,8/3,3\}$ for CD1, and $\nu=\{1,2,8/3,3\}$ for CD2.
+We use auto- and cross-correlations of the two noise lines to extract $\DeltaTc$ from spurious noise contributions~\cite{Sivre2019,SM}.
+Fig.~\ref{fig3-TvsI} shows $\DeltaTc$ measured as a function of the dc current $\Idc$.
+All filling factors display the same qualitative behavior, in agreement with Eq.~\ref{eq:heatbalance}, where $\DeltaTc$ increases linearly beyond a thermal rounding at low $\Idc$.
+Following Eq.~\ref{eq:heatbalance}, the slope only depends on $1/\sqrt{N\times\nu}$.
+The data show similar slopes for both cooldowns, except $\nu=8/3$, with a markedly higher slope at CD2.
+This observation, discussed in detail below, is the main result of our work.
 Note that for this last dataset, we kept $\Idc$ small, as both auto-correlations became different above $ |\Idc |\approx1~$nA~\cite{SM}.